Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: The Heisenberg Commutation Relations (CCR)

 In quantizing this Hamiltonian two natural possibilities present themselves: \begin{itemize} \item[(i)] treat the \(\ssmx\) term which appears in \(H^{sol}_{0}\) perturbatively, and base the quantization on the same vacuum sector solution \eqref{cf1}-\eqref{cf2} of the Heisenberg CCR \eqref{ccr}; \item[(ii)] form another soliton sector solution of the Heisenberg CCR based on the operator \(K\) in place of \(K_0\). \end{itemize}

-The first option is based on the quantum field Hamiltonian \(\doublecolon H^{vac}_0\doublecolon +\doublecolon \tilde H^{sol}_{I,g}\doublecolon\), where the latter operator is obtained by substitution of \eqref{cf2} and then normal ordering the formal expression
+The first option is based on the quantum field Hamiltonian \(\doublecolon H^{vac}_0\doublecolon +\doublecolon \tilde H^{sol}_{I,g,{\beefb}}\doublecolon\), where the latter operator is obtained by substitution of \eqref{cf1} and then normal ordering the formal expression

-this is convenient for existence theory.
+this is convenient for existence theory, and leads to self-adjointness results etc as a direct consequence of the classic results reviewed in \cites{MR0674511,MR810217} just like Theorem \ref{sadj}.
 The second option allows an explicit analysis of the semiclassical limit, so we will make use of both.
-(It is important that these two solutions of \eqref{ccr} are unitarily equivalent, so that both quantizations refer to the same theory - this issue is addressed below in Theorems \ref{mac} and \ref{uniteq}.)
+It is important that these two solutions of \eqref{ccr} are unitarily equivalent, so that both quantizations refer to the same theory - this issue is addressed below in Theorems \ref{mac} and \ref{uniteq}.
 Next we describe the two approaches in detail.

-\paragraph{Soliton quantization using vacuum sector solution of CCR.}
+\subsubsection{Soliton quantization using vacuum sector solution of CCR.}

 In this approach we continue to use the same solution \eqref{cf1}-\eqref{cf2} of the CCR, but shifted by the classical soliton profile \(\Phi_S\).
 Explicitly these are, in full,